Skip to content

 The Ayurvedic physician assesses the Prakriti (the body’s constitution), Doshas imbalance, Dhatus depletion, digestive power and the functioning of Srotas to determine the underlying cause of the disease.

 To examine the condition of the body (Sharir), Ayurveda uses Dashavidha Pariksha (a tenfold diagnostic framework).
-The ayurvedic treatment aims to restore the balance between these components, as follows:
+The Ayurvedic treatment aims to restore the balance between these components, as follows:

-- Panchakarma (detoxification): clean bodily channels.
+• Panchakarma (detoxification): Cleans bodily channels.

-- Shamana (Palliative Treatment): To balance the Doshas through diet and medication.
+• Shamana (Palliative Treatment): To balance the Doshas through diet and medication.

-- Shodhana (purification): To eliminate the accumulated toxins.
+• Shodhana (purification): To eliminate the accumulated toxins.

 Conclusion